mgechev/aspect.js/README.md

 # API

-The library offers the following combinations of advices and joint points:
+The library offers the following combinations of advices and join points:

 ## Method calls